date: 2024-05-11

 end while

-return d[u]d[u] for each uVu \in V
+return d[u] for each u∈V

 end